qirolab/laravel-themer/README.md

 ## Features
 - Any number of themes
 - Fallback theme support (Wordpress style); It allows creating a child theme to extend any theme
-- Provides a simple authentication scaffolding similar to `laravel/ui` & `laravel/breeze` package
+- Provides a authentication scaffolding similar to `laravel/ui` & `laravel/breeze`
+- Exports all auth controllers, tests, and other files similar to `laravel/breeze`
 - Provides frontend presets for `bootstrap`, `tailwind`, `vue`, and `react`

 ## Installation and setup